Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

-We use our algorithm to find a few examples of unexpected Weinstein homotopies.
-For instance, there are Weinstein complements of smoothed toric divisors that are Weinstein homotopic to Weinstein manifolds that are not themselves complements of smoothed toric divisors. \begin{example} A Weinstein manifold $\mathcal{W}_{T^2,\{(1,0), (1,0)\}}$ cannot be realised as a complement of a toric divisor smoothed in two nodes.
-The reason is that the polytope where two vertices have the same slope cannot be centered with respect to these two vertices.
-However, this manifold is Weinstein homotopic to a Weinstein manifold $\mathcal{W}_{T^2,\{(1,0), (-1,0)\}},$ that can be realised as a complement of a smoothed toric divisor of $\cpone \times \cpone.$ Namely, the Weinstein handle diagram of $\mathcal{W}_{T^2,\{(1,0), (1,0)\}},$ shown on the top left figure in Figure \ref{1010}, after the series of Reidemeister moves and handle slides, can be simplified to the same diagram as the one we obtain after simplifying the diagram for $\mathcal{W}_{T^2,\{(1,0), (-1,0)\}}.$ Thus, these Weinstein manifolds are Weinstein homotopic.
+\begin{example} Recall from Proposition~\ref{prop:notexact}, that there is no $\{V_1,V_2\}$-centered toric manifold where $s(V_1)=s(V_2)=(1,0)$.
+However, we can still apply our algorithm to find a Weinstein handlebody for $\mathcal{W}_{(1,0),(1,0)}$.
+Surprisingly, this Weinstein domain is Weinstein homotopic to $\mathcal{W}_{T^2,\{(1,0), (-1,0)\}}$, which can be realized as a complement of a smoothed total toric divisor of $\cpone \times \cpone$ as we saw in the proof of Theorem~\ref{thm:cp1_example}.

+The Weinstein handle diagram obtained from our algorithm of $\mathcal{W}_{T^2,\{(1,0), (1,0)\}}$ is shown on the top left of Figure \ref{1010}.
+After the series of Reidemeister moves and handle slides shown in Figure~\ref{1010}, it can be simplified to the same diagram as the one we obtained in Figure~\ref{CP1xCP1simple} after simplifying the diagram for $\mathcal{W}_{T^2,\{(1,0), (-1,0)\}}$ in Figure~\ref{CP1xCP1moves}.
+Thus, these Weinstein manifolds are Weinstein homotopic.